airtlab/surface-defect-classification-in-carbon-look-components-using-deep-neural-networks/readme.md

 This repository contains the source code of the experiments presented in the paper

->A. Silenzi, S. Tomassini, N. Falcionelli, P. Contardo, A. Bonci, A.F.
-Dragoni, P. Sernani, *Quality Control of Carbon Look Components via Surface Defect Classification with Deep Neural Networks*.
+>Silenzi, A.; Castorani, V.; Tomassini, S.; Falcionelli, N.; Contardo, P.; Bonci, A.; Dragoni, A.F.; Sernani, P. Quality Control of Carbon Look Components via Surface Defect Classification with Deep Neural Networks. *Sensors*.
+2023; 23(17):7607. <https://doi.org/10.3390/s23177607>

-The paper is currently under review for the publication in the [Sensors MDPI journal](https://www.mdpi.com/journal/sensors).
+The paper is published in the special issue [Artificial Intelligence in Imaging Sensing and Processing](https://www.mdpi.com/journal/sensors/special_issues/JS98B8S2W8) of the [Sensors MDPI journal](https://www.mdpi.com/journal/sensors).
+The paper is open access and available here: https://www.mdpi.com/1424-8220/23/17/7607

 Specifically, the experiments are **accuracy tests of ten different 2D Convolutional Neural Networks (2D CNNs) pretrained on Imagenet**.
 The models are combined with fully connected layers to classify images of carbon-look components into **defective and non-defective** and to recognize **different types of surface defects**.
 Such models perform a classification on samples of a real case study, collected into two different datasets to test binary classification (negative, i.e. no defects, vs positive, i.e. with defects) and multi-class classification (negative, i.e. no defects, vs non-recoverable defects vs recoverable defects).